 Students are required to successfully complete assigned tests as outlined in the course

 syllabi.
-Tests will be given online and taken through the LMS or ATI with the exceptions
+Tests will be given online and taken through ATI with the exceptions of closed

-of closed testing centers, unexpected LMS or computer issues, or if instructors feels it
+testing centers, unexpected ATI or computer issues, or if instructors feel it is

-is necessary for an alternative testing style.
-Nursing school is highly structured
+necessary for an alternative testing style.
+Nursing school is highly structured around

-around tests and student’s ability to apply knowledge to situations.
-The purpose of this
+tests and students' ability to apply knowledge to situations.
+The purpose of this is to

-is to help prepare students to enter the practicing field and also to prepare them to
+help prepare students to enter the practicing field and also to prepare them to pass the

-pass the National Council Licensure Examination (NCLEX).
-The following are testing
+National Council Licensure Examination (NCLEX).
+The exception to this is ARN 265, which

 All Didactic content tests will be timed.
 Students will be given 1.5 minutes per